HR · Sacramento

 Exactly what you get

 You get HR software that handles the obligations the big platforms ignore.
 Certified payroll generates automatically and feeds DIR electronic reporting.
 Prevailing-wage determinations apply by classification and county, and fringe and union rules calculate in-system instead of in a spreadsheet.
 Field time capture flows straight into compliant payroll, and every hour maps to its wage determination for audit.
-It connects to your accounting software for the GL, your ERP (Enterprise Resource Planning) software for project costing, and business intelligence dashboards for labor-cost visibility across contracts.
+It connects to your accounting software for the GL, your ERP (Enterprise Resource Planning) software for project costing, and business intelligence (BI) dashboards for labor-cost visibility across contracts.

 How to choose a developer in Sacramento